mobiusklein/ms_deisotope/docs/index.rst

 Welcome to ms_deisotope's documentation!
 ========================================

-``ms_deisotope`` contains a variety of implementations for deisotoping and charge state deconvolution of mass spectra.
-It uses ``ms_peak_picker`` to perform the low level signal processing needed to translate profile spectra into centroided *m/z* peak lists and ``brainpy`` to generate theoretical isotopic patterns that it fits to these centroids to produce deconvoluted *neutral mass* peak lists.
+:mod:`ms_deisotope` contains a variety of implementations for deisotoping and charge state deconvolution of mass spectra.
+It uses :mod:`ms_peak_picker` to perform the low level signal processing needed to translate profile spectra into centroided *m/z* peak lists and :mod:`brainpy` to generate theoretical isotopic patterns that it fits to these centroids to produce deconvoluted *neutral mass* peak lists.

-``ms_deisotope`` also includes a data access layer for reading mass spectra from several common formats, including instrument information and and file metadata.
+:mod:`ms_deisotope` also includes a data access layer for reading mass spectra from several common formats, including instrument information and and file metadata.

 .. toctree::